 “Your house is typically the biggest expense in your budget,” says Kern.
 “Oftentimes, the best way to considerably decrease your costs is by downsizing or moving to a cheaper place.”

-Smaller towns generally have less expensive housing than large metropolitan areas.
-For example, in late September the median home value in Boise, Idaho, a community of about 229,000 residents, was $307,500, according to Zillow.
-The median monthly rental cost there was $1,450, Zillow says.
+Smaller towns generally have less-expensive housing than large metropolitan areas.
+For example, in early February, the median home value in Boise, Idaho — a community of about 229,000 residents — was $406,579, according to Zillow.

 3. Your good health may not last

 Nobody lives forever.
 If you don’t get started on your post-retirement goals in a timely manner, you may never reach them.

 “As grim as it sounds, if your health is on the decline, then it may make sense to take an early retirement in order to maximize the net payout of your lifetime,” says attorney Jacob Dayan, CEO of Chicago-based tax services company Community Tax.

 Consider, too, that you may experience health problems as you age.
 If your retirement goals require being in good physical shape so that you can hike the Inca Trail in Peru or bicycle through Ireland, it makes sense to retire sooner.